zenml-io/zenml/docs/book/getting-started/zenml-pro/pro-api.md

 # Using the ZenML Pro API

-ZenML Pro offers a powerful API that allows you to interact with your ZenML resources programmatically.
+ZenML Pro offers a powerful API that allows you to interact with your ZenML resources.
 Whether you're using the [SaaS version](https://cloud.zenml.io) or a self-hosted ZenML Pro instance, you can leverage this API to manage tenants, organizations, users, roles, and more.

 Note, the SaaS version of ZenML Pro API is hosted [here](https://cloudapi.zenml.io)